skawaguchi/league-homework/README.md

 5. Is using a 24-hour clock ok?
 Assuming 'yes' since that's the example.
 6. Will there every be overlaps in A or B?
 For example, would I get `(9:00-11:00, 10:00-12:00) “minus” (19:00-20:00, 19:30-21:355)` where the base times are overlapping?
 Assuming 'no'
 7. Do we add leading zeroes in?
 Assuming 'no' since that's what's in the examples (missed this).
+8. Were the `"` and `"` characters around `minus` intentional, or can I just use `"`?
+Assuming 'yes' and that the proper quotes were not a trick.

 ## Defensive Programming
 These are things I'd consider doing, but won't in the interest of getting this challenge done.
 I just want to make it clear that these are factors I'd consider.